 The zonal and district cooperative offices are providing technical support to the respective cooperatives in facilitating marketing activities and providing capacity building services.
 The linkage with the district agricultural office lies on the provision of technical support and provision of agricultural inputs.
 Non-governmental Organizations who are working in the area are also providing technical and material supports to the respective cooperatives.
 Oromia cooperatives Bank is providing a short term and medium term credit services to the respective cooperatives.
-The Oromia seed enterprise is providing improved seeds to the respective cooperatives.
-Moreover, Hetosa Farmers' Cooperatives Union is providing credit, marketing, technical and information services to the respective primary agricultural cooperatives.
+The Oromia seed enterprise is providing credit, marketing, technical and information services to the respective primary agricultural cooperatives.
 The respective cooperatives have strong linkage with these stakeholders.
-On the contrary the respective cooperatives have weak linkage with commercial bank of Ethiopia, local administrators and other primary agricultural cooperatives Appendix 3.
+On the contrary the respective cooperatives have weak linkage with commercial bank of Ethiopia, local administrators and other primary agricultural cooperatives 3.